 The following adverse reactions are discussed in greater detail in other sections of the label.

-- Increased susceptibility to infection, lymphoma, and malignancy [see BOXED WARNING, WARNINGS AND PRECAUTIONS]
+- Increased susceptibility to infection, lymphoma, and malignancy [see BOX WARNING, WARNINGS AND PRECAUTIONS]

-- Excess mortality, graft loss, and hepatic artery thrombosis in liver transplant patients [see BOXED WARNING, WARNINGS AND PRECAUTIONS]
+- Excess mortality, graft loss, and hepatic artery thrombosis in liver transplant patients [see BOX WARNING, WARNINGS AND PRECAUTIONS]

-- Bronchial anastomotic dehiscence in lung transplant patients [see BOXED WARNING, WARNINGS AND PRECAUTIONS]
+- Bronchial anastomotic dehiscence in lung transplant patients [see BOX WARNING, WARNINGS AND PRECAUTIONS]

 - Hypersensitivity reactions [see WARNINGS AND PRECAUTIONS]